WDI-SEA/oop-prototype-car/readme.md

 Implement the following methods:

-* `Car.pickUp()` should take a `name` and `console.log` that you are `"driving to 'pick up <friend>'"`, but only if the `car` is running AND there are enough seats available.
+* `Car.pickUp()` should take a `name` and `console.log` that you are `"driving to pick up <friend>"`, but only if the `car` is running AND there are enough seats available.
 It should also update the `passengers` array to include the new passenger.
 It should also return true on success and false on failure.
 Newly picked up passengers should be `pushed` to the end of the array.
 * `Car.dropOff()` it should take a `name` and remove them from the `passengers` array, but only if they are in the array.
 It should also only drop them off if the car is `on`.
 It should also output `"driving to drop off <friend>"` and return true on success and false on failure.
 * `Car.passengerCount()` should return the number (integer) of passengers currently in the car.